 Many forklift manufacturers do not build forklifts with safety in mind and are still allowed to put their products on the market.
 Employers are responsible for making sure their employees are using quality machinery that has been tested for safety.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that fights for victims of workplace accidents in Virginia, Washington and Maryland.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that fights for victims of workplace accidents in Virginia.
+Contact us today for a free consultation.